neurowelt/science-bot/README.md

 **NOTE**<br>
 Installation is currently limited to my own experiences, therefore:
-1. Windows is not covered in the installation script
+1. It was not tested on Windows
-2. For ease in Mac users, installation by default creates an Intel-based environment (installs for x86 architecture)
+2. For Mac users, installation by default creates an Intel-based environment (installs for x86 architecture)

 Hope it's not a trouble!